-As a manager, it may seem impossible to gain an overview of both the lower and upper tide.
-What can help is a Team Coach from Learnit.
-He specialises in making it possible to discuss the undercurrent.Link
+As a manager, it may seem impossible to get a view of both the upstream and downstream flow.
+What can help is a Team coach from Learnit.
+He specialises in making the undercurrent negotiable.Link

 A good leader knows how to motivate employees to achieve organizational goals.
 Understanding group dynamics is of great importance here.
 The right dynamism in a group works motivating, while a negative group dynamics makes achieving common goals difficult, if not impossible.

 Each group has its own dynamism: families, school classes, groups of colleagues.
 Group dynamics means that the individual group members react in a certain way to each other and the leader of the group.
 The group members develop interaction patterns that are productive or not, and create unwritten rules to which the group members must conform.
 A good group dynamic is generally recognizable by an open and cosy atmosphere, good collaboration and efficient execution of tasks.
 The group members feel safe, allowing them to express their opinions and resolve conflicts in a fruitful way.
 There is something wrong with group dynamics if the group members have no idea what others are doing, gossiping about each other, constantly conflicting with each other or forming groups with their own agenda.
 It is also possible that there are some group members who perform a non-constructive role within the group, such as the clown who never takes anything seriously or the critic who cracks the ideas of other group members.
 These group members can undermine the functioning of the Group as a whole.

 Leadership and Group Dynamics